googlecodelabs/migrate-python2-appengine/README.md

         - FINISH: [Module 8 code - Cloud Tasks](/mod8-cloudtasks) (2.x)
     - NEXT: Module 9 codelab - migrate to Python 3

-- Module 9 codelab: **Migrate a Python 2 Cloud NDB &amp; Cloud Tasks app to a Python 3 Cloud Datastore app**
+- [Module 9 codelab](http://g.co/codelabs/pae-migrate-py3dstasks): **Migrate a Python 2 Cloud NDB &amp; Cloud Tasks app to a Python 3 Cloud Datastore app**
     - **Mixed migration recommendation**
         - Migrating to Python 3 is required, but...
         - Migrating to Cloud Datastore is optional as Cloud NDB works on 3.x; it's to give you the experience of doing it
-        - This codelab includes the migration in the [Module 3 codelab](), so skip it
+        - This codelab includes the [Module 3 migration codelab](http://g.co/codelabs/pae-migrate-datastore), so skip if you complete this one
     - Python 2
         - START:  [Module 8 code - Cloud Tasks](/mod8-cloudtasks) (2.x)
     - Python 3
         - FINISH: [Module 9 code - Cloud Datastore &amp; Tasks](/mod9-py3clouddstasks) (3.x)
     - RECOMMENDED:
+        - Module 5 codelab - migrate to Cloud Run container with Cloud Buildpacks
         - Module 4 codelab - migrate to Cloud Run container with Docker
-        - Module 5 codelab - migrate to Cloud Run container with Cloud Buildpacks
+        - Module 6 codelab - migrate to Cloud Firestore

-- Module 4 codelab: **Migrate from App Engine to [Cloud Run](http://cloud.google.com/run) with Docker**
+- [Module 4 codelab](http://g.co/codelabs/pae-migrate-rundocker): **Migrate from App Engine to [Cloud Run](http://cloud.google.com/run) with Docker**
     - **Optional** migration
         - "Containerize" your app (migrate your app to a container) with Docker
     - Python 2